 Little Hands, Big Hearts (LHBH) is a Christian ministry located in Trujillo, Honduras that primarily serves “special needs” children in an impoverished community.
 The Republic of Honduras is the second poorest country in Central America (after Haiti).
 The city of Trujillo is located on the Caribbean coast and remote from the major cities of the country.

 LHBH is “dedicated to empowering the indigenous church and sharing the Good News of Jesus with needy children and their families in Honduras.”
 Specific ministries include a developmental preschool, women’s sewing program, neighborhood children’s Bible hour, health and nutrition outreach, home improvement program, young people’s character-building program, and educational programs with the local churches and schools in the Trujillo area.
 Short-term visiting mission teams supplement the work and activities of the mission carried out by the Honduran-trained staff of LHBH.

-Although it is not connected to this project, a website called "Kids Around the World" has a wonderful page titled "Why Kids?".
-Read this for a wonderful synopsis on the power of childhood play in changing little lives!
+Although it is not connected to this project, a website called "Kids Around the World" has a wonderful explanation of the power of childhood play in changing little lives: